naharmustafa/Real_Time-face-recognition/clean-architecture.md

 ### 10. Summary

 FusionNet’s clean architecture ensures the MVP (submittal module) is robust, scalable, and audit-ready.
-By separating Domain, Application, Infrastructure, and API, plus enforcing strict boundaries, we guarantee maintainability and smooth migration to microservices.
+By separating Domain, Application, Infrastructure, and API, plus enforcing strict boundaries, we guarantee maintainability and smooth migration to microservices..